In a new Intel-sponsored feature article

-"In order to do my job correctly, I had to understand exactly the entire feature sets of all of the engines at all times and their rate of progress and how they worked," explained Hall.
-"In terms of using the Unreal Engine personally, I've never had to do that because I've always had my own technology.
+"'In terms of using the Unreal Engine personally, I've never had to do that because I've always had my own technology.
 But I understand how Unreal works, where it's strengths and weaknesses are; that was my job of the day for many, many years.
-As we looked at this project, I was able to easily evaluate what technology makes the most sense for what we were trying to do and Unreal Engine 3 was the clear winner."
+As we looked at this project, I was able to easily evaluate what technology makes the most sense for what we were trying to do and Unreal Engine 3 was the clear winner.'"

 "It's only recently with the huge upswing in video games as a creative pool for feature films, that Hollywood has become aware of this," said Resteghini.
 "But the truth is, from Pitfall! to BioShock, games have long been focusing on heroes (or anti-heroes) and their journeys, which is what movies are about.
 With added software like Unreal Matinee, Unreal has become a hybrid of game engine and traditional rendering software that creates a virtual environment similar to a Hollywood sound stage, complete with moving characters, lighting, camera, lenses and sets."